AGPO93/AGPO93.github.io/_projects/2018-11-10-rocketleague.markdown

 We decided to make a 70s version of Rocket League, featuring 1v1 and 2v2 modes.

 For this project I had the role of Gameplay Programmer, and worked on the 2D car controller and the overall game design.

+Have a look at the source code for this game [here](https://github.com/AGPO93/RocketLeague2600).